kavintg05/Ex.No.5/README.md

 # OUTPUT

-## EXP 5: COMPARATIVE ANALYSIS OF DIFFERENT TYPES OF PROMPTING PATTERNS
+## COMPARATIVE ANALYSIS OF DIFFERENT TYPES OF PROMPTING PATTERNS

----

-## Aim
-The objective of this experiment is to test and compare how ChatGPT responds to two different types of prompting strategies — **naïve prompts** (broad/unstructured) and **basic prompts** (clear, refined, and structured).
-The study evaluates the **quality, accuracy, and depth** of generated responses across multiple real-world scenarios.
-The ultimate goal is to understand how prompt engineering affects the usefulness of AI-generated outputs.

----

-## AI Tool Required
-- **ChatGPT (GPT-5 or equivalent AI model)**
-  Used as the test model for generating responses and evaluating prompt clarity.

 ---